-Specifically, in the case of larger customers in the non-retail portfolio who, because of their financial requirements, are potential users of the full range of credit products and services offered by the Bank, the rating assignment is a result of a review of the Inancial, operational and business characteristics of the counterparty and the specific characteristics of the facility nuestion.
+Specifically, in the case of larger customers in the non-retail portfolio who, because of their financial requirements, are potential users of the full range of credit products and services offered by the Bank, the rating assignment is a result of a review of the financial, operational and business characteristics of the counterparty and the specific characteristics of the facility in question.
 Positions that are characterised, on the other hand, by greater granularity typical of the "Retail" portfolio base the assignment of the rating on assessments of financial sustainability and predisposition to risk through socio-demographic profiling, again from a customer-centric perspective.

 At the conclusion of this process, the counterparty is assigned a rating encoded within the internal scale of twenty-one distinct ratings that correspond to specific probabilities of default.
-The credit risk rating is used to determine the possible loss associated with the credit risk, together with other elements such as the expected recovery rate, amount and duration of the credit exposure.
-The parameters used to determine the expected loss are periodically reviewed and validated by the Bank's designated business units
+The credit risk rating is used to determine the possible loss associated with the probability of default, together with other elements such as the expected recovery rate, amount and duration of the credit exposure.
+The parameters used to determine the expected loss are periodically reviewed and validated by the Bank's designated business units.

-All rating models are constantly reviewed to detect sources of instability in the credit risk dynamics and to continuously update the It is also specified that the rating models are being updated in order to ensure the extension of their use in the process of quantifying expected losses and the integration of recent regulatory developments regarding the calibration of risk parameters.
+All rating models are constantly reviewed to detect sources of instability in the credit risk dynamics and to continuously update the risk quantification component in order to preserve their full predictive capacity with respect to the most recent portfolio dynamics.
+It is also specified that the rating models are being updated in order to ensure the extension of their use in the process of quantifying expected losses and the integration of recent regulatory developments regarding the calibration of risk parameters.

-Determining the credit facility amount and approval procedure Decisions about whether to grant credit are based on all the credit facilities granted to a counterparty (or a group of counterparties).
-The periodic renewal of existing credit facilities only takes place after a new decision is taken, which reviews all the risk elements pertinent for the granting of credit and, as such, consists of the relevant procedures and approvals
+- Determining the credit facility amount and approval procedure

+Decisions about whether to grant credit are based on all the credit facilities granted to a counterparty (or a group of counterparties).
+The periodic renewal of existing credit facilities only takes place after a new decision is taken, which reviews all the risk elements pertinent for the granting of credit and, as such, consists of the relevant procedures and approvals.